-The Mayakoba Golf Classic currently known as the World Wide Technology Championship at Mayakoba, is a PGA Tour event which is played in Mexico, usually in November.
+The World Wide Technology Championship, previously known as the Mayakoba Golf Classic, is a PGA Tour event which is played in Mexico, usually in November.
 This was the first regular PGA Tour event to be played outside of the USA or Canada.

 Although it was widely welcomed by Mexican golf fans when introduced in 2007, few fans watched the action on TV as it ran as an alternate event alongside the WGC Matchplay.
 That all changed in 2013 when it became a fully fledged PGA Tour event, attracting stronger fields and much more support from fans.